-Your Court of Protection Solicitors Manchester: AFG Law
+Your Court of Protection Solicitors in Manchester: AFG Law

-As a Professional Deputy, the Solicitors at AFG Law can provide objective and independent advice to a Protected Person, as well as making decisions on behalf of the Protected Person to ensure their day-to-day and financial affairs are kept in order, and providing representation with regards to any decisions to be made as to their care.
+As Professional Deputies, the Solicitors at AFG Law can provide objective and independent advice to a Protected Person, as well as making decisions on behalf of the Protected Person to ensure their day-to-day and financial affairs are kept in order.
+We also offer representation in regards to any decisions to be made in relation to their care.

 Why Appoint a Specialist Court of Protection Solicitor?

-Professional deputies are a specialist Solicitor appointed by order of the Court of Protection (on applying to the Court to represent the Protected Person), on it being determined that an individual lacks mental capacity.
+Professional deputies are specialist Solicitors appointed by order of the Court of Protection (on applying to the Court to represent the Protected Person), on it being determined that an individual lacks mental capacity.

 What is the Role of a Professional Deputy?